openshift-splat-team/must-hydrate/README.md

 must-hydrate builds an envtest, or possibly any lightweight, control plane from a must-gather.
 The goal is to provide a fast way of consuming a must-gather for the purposes of investigation or unit test development.
 For numerous activites, access to a 'live' cluster isn't always necessary and spinning up a new cluster can be expensive and time consuming.
-Much like a sponge absorbing water, this project is designed to pull resources in to an empty control plane, much like the CVO.

 ![demo.gif](./docs/demo.gif)

 ## Type Support